isc-projects/kea/doc/sphinx/arm/admin.rst

 Year 2038 Issue
 ~~~~~~~~~~~~~~~

-The lease expiration time is stored in the SQL database for each lease
+The lease expiration time in Kea is stored in the SQL database for each lease
 as a timestamp value.
-Kea developers observed that the MySQL database
+Kea developers have observed that the MySQL database
-doesn't accept timestamps beyond 2147483647 seconds (the maximum signed
+does not accept timestamps beyond 2147483647 seconds (the maximum signed
 32-bit number) from the beginning of the UNIX epoch (00:00:00 on 1
 January 1970).
 Some versions of PostgreSQL do accept greater values, but
 the value is altered when it is read back.
 For this reason, the lease